andrewisen/bim-whale/typedoc.md

 The content is automatically generated from the TypeScript source code.

 Please note that actual source code is **NOT** included.
-This site only contains additional documentation.
+This site contains only contains additional written documentation.

 ## Code Architecture